Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The difference between a cheap credit card and an expensive one comes down to how you spend and repay your credit card balance.
 Depending on your preference, you can choose a no-annual-fee card, a card with no foreign transaction fee, a rewards card or a card with low or 0% intro APR period.

-Make sure to compare all credit card options to find the right card for you.Back to top
+Make sure to compare your credit card options to find the right card for you.Back to top

 More guides on Finder